The first hour after an incident matters most — for residents, services, and your council's trust.

 A printable, plain-language checklist for the first 60 minutes after a suspected incident.
 Built for small and mid-sized municipalities.

-25+ years of incident response across the public sector.
-Founder of AtlSecCon.
 Atlantic-Canada based, working with US and Canadian municipalities.
 No vendor pitch, no fear marketing — just calm guidance for the worst morning of your year.

 About Travis →Annual billing under most municipal single-quote thresholds.
 W-9 / BN ready.
 Sole-source justification template.
 GSA path on request.